semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 The data in the `content` field is the output of the `base64 file.txt` command because the contents of the file are in Base64 representation.

+## Example with an empty secret

+If you want to create an `empty` secret you can define the `data` block as
+follows:

+	apiVersion: v1beta
+	kind: Secret
+	metadata:
+	  name: empty-secret
+	data:
+	  env_vars: []
+	  files: []

 ## See also

 * [sem command line tool Reference](https://docs.semaphoreci.com/article/53-sem-reference)